M-Media-Group/Laravel-Class-Controller/README.md

    */
   public function test(string $param1, ?int $param2)
   {
+      // Note: in the real world, it makes little sense to get validated data from within the same method as the method that is being called - PHP would have already thrown an error if the params were not valid types.
       $validatedData = $this->getValidatedData(get_class($this), __FUNCTION__);

       // Your code here. $validatedData['param1'] is a valid string and $validatedData['param2'] is a valid integer or null.